Androkotey/androkotey/README.md

 - 📫 How to reach me: nikita.kotlyarov.2012@mail.ru

 I started learning ML not so long ago and still have problems with programming and algorithms, optimization and discrete mathematics, and so on.
 In general, in April 2021 I started almost from scratch.
-Therefore, in the near future there will be only useless educational projects 😅

 ### Bio